osamja/my-personal-website/docs/accomplishments.md

   - Add custom favicon
   - Clickable header should just be the text region
   - osamjaved.com should redirect to sammyjaved.com
   - Add Home icon in Header
-  - Populate the Bio page